GoPlausible/.github/profile/README.md

 # AlgoPoaP
 ![](https://avatars.githubusercontent.com/u/106061767?s=96&v=4)

-### AlgoPoaP (WIP) is the Proof of Attendance Protocol built on [Algorand](https://algorand.com) (AVM7) aims to be extended into a Proof Of Anything Protocol in future using state proofs feature on Algorand.
+### AlgoPoaP (Beta) is the Proof of Attendance Protocol built on [Algorand](https://algorand.com) (AVM7) aims to be extended into a Proof Of Anything Protocol in future using state proofs feature on Algorand.

 - [AlgoPoaP Concept](#algopoap-concept)